“Extinction is the rule. Survival is an exception.”

 If extinctions have been rule in the past, extinctions are certainly a rule today.
 With extinction rates exceeding 100 times the baseline rates of non-human eras, as deduced by paleontologists from fossil records, we can assure ourselves that humans play a major role in today’s so called ‘6th mass extinction event’.

 To these and other questions, we direct our attention during the Honours course ‘Extinction’ that TheRockGroup teaches in collaboration with the University of Amsterdam since 2017.
-In addition we are organizing public lectures and work on a popular science publication.
-Next to that we are actively exploring other channels to bring this topic to the attention of the general public, and business and political leaders alike.
+In addition to this, we’re organising public lectures and work on a popular science publication.
+Next to that we are actively exploring other channels to bring this topic to the attention of the general public, business and political leaders alike.